pavan12395/stackoverflow-client/README.md

 # Stackoverflow-client

 ## Description
-An remote peer to peer application where users can ask questions or answer questions implemented by using WebRTC and WebSockets.
+A remote peer to peer application where users can ask questions or answer questions implemented by using WebRTC and WebSockets.

 ### TechStack